mauliknariya/lsp_ctd2_panacea/README.md

-# CTD-squared Pancancer Chemosensitivity DREAM Challenge
+# CTD2 Pancancer Chemosensitivity DREAM Challenge

 Data files for this project are on Synapse
 1. Baseline RNAseq CCLE (515 cells)